-Now that the dizzying warmth of the holidays has exited our homes, we're finally left to our own devices.
+Now that the dizzying warmth of the holidays has all but exited our homes, we're finally left to our own devices.
 But what are we to do with what's left of winter?
-In these the lame duck months of January, February and March, it can be a challenge to come up with ways to tide ourselves over until patio season.
+In the lame duck months of January, February and March, it can be a challenge to come up with ways to tide ourselves over until patio season.
+And let’s face some hard facts: this late-December 60 degree spell ain’t gonna last forever.
 Never to fear friends, although Atlanta may not have an indoor seaside retreat for us to hibernate in, that doesn't mean we're short on options.
 Here are some of our favorite ways to shake our indoor itch.

 Get to Paddlin'

 It's no secret, Atlanta loves its ping pong.
 And lucky for us, there's no shortage of locations where we can get our fix.
 Whether you choose to bracket-up in Church's Monday night tournaments or chow down on some slider sandwiches between matches at Victory Sandwich, there's plenty of opportunity for seasoned pros and amateurs to have their time with the paddle.
 For those looking to take their game to the next level, look no further than the Decatur Rec Center which sports twelve tables for open play on Sundays from 10 a.m. to 1 p.m. and Thursdays from 7 p.m. to 9:45 p.m.

 Skyzone that is.
 What better place to unleash our inner eight year-old than a giant, indoor trampoline park?
 They've got everything trampoline related.
 For those of us who are a bit too competitive, there are dodgeball matches.
 Those who resolved to get fit in 2014 can take part in their Skyfitness classes.
 And the rest of us, who simply have the ache can strap on our Skysocks and hop around for up to two hours.